 - Also note Xiangling’s accuracy is very poor when enemies are thrown into Venti’s Burst.
 It is not recommended to play both together due to this anti-synergy

-- Mono Pyro compositions suffer the most from the player not having Kazuha, Venti is a solid solo substitute but still a downgrade.
+- Mono Pyro compositions suffer the most from the player not having Kazuha, There are several solid substitutions but ultimately still downgrades.
 Therefore it is not actually that accessible.
-Furthermore playing both Venti and Kazuha makes the team a triple 5* comp.
+Furthermore playing both Venti and Kazuha makes the team a potentially inaccessible triple 5* comp.

 - No shields within these specific lineups, there are alternatives but crowd control must be sacrificed with small moderate overall damage loss.